cxzheng/ModalSound/Issues.md

   ```

 - If you made all this far and still could not find a solution, feel free to contact [Dingzeyu Li](http://dingzeyu.li/) for help.
-I've spent a lot of time on compiling this piece code, hopefully I have some wisdom to share.
+I've spent a lot of time on compiling this piece of code, hopefully I have some wisdom to share.